 To be sure your contractor holds a valid licence, consult the Registre des détenteurs de licence (licence holder's repertory) at rbq.gouv.qc.ca (in French only).
-Be sure to have a contract that contains a detailed description of the work to be done and a schedule.
+Be sure to have a contract that contains the contractor's licence number, a detailed description of the work to be done and the schedule.

 Depending on the extent of the damage, you may require some or all of the following: